Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Acknowledgements

 \section{Acknowledgements}

-MMG acknowledges support from the Lloyd's Register Foundation programme on data-centric engineering at the Alan Turing Institute, UK.
-AHT acknowledges support from the Singapore Ministry of Education Tier 2 (MOE2016-T2-2-135) and a Young Investigator Award Grant (NUSYIA FY16 P16; R-155-000-180-133).
+MMG acknowledges support from the Lloyd's Register Foundation programme on data-centric engineering at the Alan Turing Institute.
+AHT and MMG acknowledge support from the Singapore Ministry of Education Tier 2 (MOE2016-T2-2-135) and a Young Investigator Award Grant (NUSYIA FY16 P16; R-155-000-180-133).
 AB acknowledges support from the Leverhulme Trust Prize.
 This research made use of the Rocket High Performance Computing service at Newcastle University, UK.